hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 > We use this as well to hide our IP address when logging into servers.

 <a id="sshd-user"></a>
-**2.vi SSHD as user land**
+**2.vii SSHD as user land**

-It is possible to start a SSHD server as a non-root user and use this to multiplex or forward TCP connection (without logging and when the systemwide SSHD forbids forwarding/multiplexing):
+It is possible to start a SSHD server as a non-root user and use this to multiplex or forward TCP connection (without logging and when the systemwide SSHD forbids forwarding/multiplexing) or as a quick exfil-dump-server that runs as non-root:
 ```sh
 # On the server, as non-root user 'joe':
 mkdir -p ~/.ssh 2>/dev/null